ddev/ddev.com/src/content/blog/ddev-diffy-introduction.md

 ```
 See [Makefile](https://github.com/DiffyWebsite/diffy-worker/blob/main/docker/Makefile) and [Readme](https://github.com/DiffyWebsite/diffy-worker) for more details.

 The biggest roadblock I had with the container is that default shell from ubuntu:22.04 is “dash”.
 So we had to replace it with bash to make node installed and used properly.
-After doing that installation of node with nvm became possible that simplifies Dockerfile a lot.
-And still we had to link node / npm executables to /usr/bin manually to make sure 100% they can be found properly.
+Also pay attention that we install node with "n" so it is installed to `/usr/local/bin/node` so it is accessible for everyone.

 I would like to thank Randy and Stas as lot for their constant support in this project.